 In the early days of starting a production company, it’s important to reinvest most of your profits back into the company.
 While it will cut into your weekly paycheck, it allows the company to keep chugging along to more lucrative gigs.

 You’ll also want to keep your production budgets as lean as possible starting out.

-Early budgets can range anywhere from a few hundred dollars all the way to hundreds of thousands of dollars — the challenge is found more in how a producers spend the budget, rather than how big it is.
+Early budgets can range anywhere from a few hundred dollars all the way to hundreds of thousands of dollars — the challenge is found more in how a producer spends the budget, rather than how big it is.
 The profit margin in your production business is either found in carving out a margin from your project budget or finding distribution and success in the entertainment market with an audience.

-Cameron Woodward says, “The best way to build a financially successful production company is by thoughtfully managing your production budgets, line-by-line.
+“The best way to build a financially successful production company is by thoughtfully managing your production budgets, line-by-line.
 As productions grow in complexity and departments — camera, art department, post-production — each department will have different cost requests and it will be up to the prudent executive producer to properly allocate the budget to optimize for profit and the look and feel of the film.”

 At this point, it’ll seem like a regurgitation of everything you’ve researched, but having it on paper will help you stay organized (and also get funding).